Purpose of the grant

 Reporting on the use of the grant

 The grant recipient must report on the use of the grant for its intended purpose within three months of the end of the grant period.
-The grant period is considered to begin the moment that the grant payment is made.
+The grant period is one year and considered to begin the moment that the grant payment is made.
 The reporting is done via the electronic application system at https://aps.apurahat.fi.

 Useful links about a grant recipient’s rights and obligations: